EvaGeorg/SAMSHA-Homelessness-Predictor/README.md

 <a href="https://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/30122/variables?start=0&sort=VARLABEL_SORT%20asc&STUDYQ=30122&EXTERNAL_FLAG=1&ARCHIVE=ICPSR&rows=50#"> Codebook for TEDS-D 2017 dataset </a>

 This project uses machine learning techniques to analyze, cluster, visualize and classify data.

+Steps in developing the project:
+<h3>Data Analysis and Exploration</h3>

+Getting introduced with the dataset.
+From the analysis, observed the dataset consists of 1661207 rows and 76 attributes.
+All the features are categorical and the features include general descriptors such as gender, age, educ, marriage status, but also drug flags which indicate what kind of substance was the patient using at the time of entrance in rehabilitation and at the time of discharge.

+<h3>Data Analysis and Exploration</h3>